Statuses in Latin with translation. Quotes in Latin with translation

 Absque omni exceptione - without any doubt

-Ab imo pectore - with full sincerity, from the heart
+Ab imo pectore - with complete sincerity, from the heart

 Ad finem saeculorum - until the end of time

-Amor non est medicabilis herbis - love is not treated with herbs
+Amor non est medicabilis herbis - love cannot be treated with herbs

-Amor omnibus idem - love is one for all
+Amor omnibus idem - love is the same for everyone

-Amor tussisque non celantur - you can't hide love and cough
+Amor tussisque non celantur - love and cough cannot be hidden

 Atrocitati mansuetudo est remedium - meekness is a remedy against cruelty.
 Phaedrus

-At sacri vates ... - a quote from the poem "Love Pangs" (III, 9) of the same poet: "But the singers are sacred, and we are called the favorites of the highest"
+At sacri vates... - quote from the poem “Love Pangs” (III, 9) by the same poet: “But the singers are sacred, and we are called the favorites of the highest.”

 Аurea ne credas quaecumque nitescere cernis – all that glitters is not gold

-aut aut - or - or - there is no third
+aut aut – either - or - there is no third option

 Beata stultica - blissful stupidity